Kerala

 Pallikere Beach

-Just 1 km from the Bekal Fort, this beautiful beach is famous for its stunning view of the fort.
+Just 1 km from Bekal Fort, this beautiful beach is famous for its stunning view of the fort.

 Kanwatheertha Beach